Tristor/securemail.tristor.ro/server.md

 We're going to put our configuration for nginx into a file named /etc/nginx/sites-available/roundcube

-You'll need to ensure that you change the server_name parameter to match your appropriate URL and also set your SSL certificate and key to your self-signed or the appropriate one provided by your CA.
+Note: You'll need to ensure that you change the server_name parameter to match your appropriate URL and also set your SSL certificate and key to your self-signed or the appropriate one provided by your CA.

 ```
 #rate limit requests to prevent bruteforce